Jerry-Mang/jerry-infrastructure-lab/projects/Project-07-Remote-Station-Troubleshooting.md

 Outcome: Successfully restored connectivity to the remote CCTV testing station and re-established cloud management connectivity for the ES226 PoE switch.

-Outcome: Successfully restored connectivity to the remote CCTV testing station and re-established cloud management connectivity for the ES226 PoE switch.